vzcaffaro/programming-languages-2020/assignment-1.md

     type Frac = (NN,PN)

 To program with fractions you need to know that if `p` is a pair in Haskell, then you can access the components with `fst p` and `snd p`.
+You can test this in the Haskell console as follows,

+    Main> p = (2,3)
+    Main> fst p
+    2
+    Main> snd p
+    3

 The programming techniques follow closely the lectures and the homework.
 Start from the the [template `fractions.hs`](src/templates/fractions.hs).
 Here are some remarks:

-- First you develop a "library" of functions to compute with natural numbers and with positive numbers.
+1. First you develop a "library" of functions to compute with `NN`s and `PN`s.
 In this part you will mostly use recursion.
-- Then you implement arithmetic of fractions.
-This implements the way you computed with fractions at school using the library functions.
-You will not have to directly use "O,S,I,T" in this part.
+2. Then you implement arithmetic of fractions.
+For this you need to remember the rules of high-school algebra and implement them using the library functions of item 1.
+You will not have to directly use `O,S,I,T` in this part.
-- Writing and reading larger successor numbers is tedious.
-Therefore it is convenient to have functions that convert our numbers of type `NN`, `PN`, `Frac` to Haskell numbers and back.
+3. Writing and reading larger successor numbers is tedious.
+Therefore it is convenient to have functions that convert numbers of type `NN`, `PN`, `Frac` to Haskell numbers and back.
 Use these functions only for testing, not to implement the arithmetic on `NN`, `PN`, `Frac`.

 Hint: Spend some time on thinking about the logic behind each function.
 Once you have the idea, the solution will be short.
 Most of the functions are two-liners.

-Hint: While mathematically each line below represents the same number
+Hint: Mathematically each line below represents the same number.

 | `NN` | `PN` | `Int`
 |:---:|:---:|:---:|